Defense Media Activity

 The Defense Media Activity (DMA) is a United States Department of Defense (DoD) field activity.
-It provides a broad range of high-quality multimedia products and services to inform, educate, and entertain Department of Defense audiences around the world.
+It provides a range of media and services to that aim to "inform, educate, and entertain Department of Defense audiences around the world."
 The Defense Media Activity is located on Fort Meade, Maryland.
 DoD field activities are established as DoD components by law, by the President, or by the Secretary of Defense to provide for the performance, on a DoD-wide basis, of a supply or service activity that is common to more than one Military Department when it is determined to be more effective, economical, or efficient to do so.
 DMA operates as a separate DoD Component under the authority, direction and control of the Assistant to the Secretary of Defense for Public Affairs.

 History

-The Defense Media Activity can trace its organizational lineage to the first publication of the Stars and Stripes newspaper produced by Union soldiers during the Civil War, in 1861.
-The DMA is one in a long line of media-related organizations established, consolidated or subsumed within the military departments and defense department.
+The Defense Media Activity can trace its organizational lineage to the first publication of the Stars and Stripes newspaper produced by Union soldiers during the Civil War in 1861.
+The DMA is one of a long line of media-related organizations established, consolidated or subsumed within the military and defense departments.
 DMA was established as a result of the BRAC 2005 decisions.

 Base Realignment and Closure 2005

 In 2005, as part of the Base Realignment and Closure 2005 analysis, the Defense Department recommended consolidating the media-related organizations of the Military Departments into a single organization and co-locating it with the American Forces Information Service (an existing DoD field activity).
 The Defense Base Realignment and Closure (BRAC) Commission accepted the DoD recommendation and included the recommendation in its report to the President on September 8, 2005.
 On September 8, 2005, the President approved the BRAC Commission recommendations and forwarded them to the United States Congress.
 On September 20, 2005, the U.S. Congress failed to disapprove of the BRAC Commission's recommendations.
-Under the provisions of the Defense Base Realignment and Closure Act of 1990 (Public Law 101-510), the recommendations were effectively "approved".
+Under the provisions of the Defense Base Realignment and Closure Act of 1990 (Public Law 101–510), the recommendations were effectively "approved".

 The approved BRAC actions were to: